nanobox-io/nanobox-engine-wordpress/README.md

-# PHP
+# WordPress

-This is a generic PHP engine used to launch PHP web and worker services when using [Nanobox](http://nanobox.io).
-It exposes has a wide collection configuration options generally handled in the php.ini and other configuration files.
-Both PHP settings and web server settings are available.
-In theory, anything that can be done with a PHP framework engine can be done with this engine.
+This is a WordPress engine for [Nanobox](http://nanobox.io).
+This engine is based off of the basic PHP engine, and shares many of the configuration options from it.

 ## App Detection
-- To detect a PHP app, this engine looks for files with a `.php` extension.
+- To detect a WordPress app, this engine looks for a file named `wp-login.php`.

 ## Build Process
+- Generate wp-config.php.
 - `composer install`

 ## Basic Configuration Options